thosgood/thosgood.github.io/content/blog/2019-07-15-more-than-one-less-than-three/index.md

 | pseudofunctor | $F(g\circ f)\cong F(g)\circ F(f)$ |
 | (op)lax 2-functor| $F(g\circ f)\Rightarrow F(g)\circ F(f)$ |

-At a first glance, (op)-lax functors seem like almost too weak to be useful, but there are [many nice examples](https://www.ncatlab.org/nlab/show/lax+functor#examples) of when they are good things to study.
+At a first glance, (op)lax functors seem like almost too weak to be useful, but there are [many nice examples](https://www.ncatlab.org/nlab/show/lax+functor#examples) of when they are good things to study.

 # Double categories